 Macro Keypad

 As far as electronics projects go, a macro keypad is probably among the easiest.
 I was inspired by a friend of mine who built one, and since I'm always looking for a project I can actually complete, this seemed like the perfect one.
 It still took me over a year from start to finish, but in the end I did complete it.
+I have a real problem with starting projects, and never finishing them.
+Most of the time its because I over complicate it, and when I fail to realize my vision, I get discouraged and give up.
+I'm training myself to be more satisfied with "good enough".
+Because even good enough is better than incomplete.

 Like I tell my engineers, "better is the enemy of done".
 And this project stands as a personification of that aphorism.